by Leeore Schnairsohn

 ________Laramie worked at Ice Cream Clowns on Third Ave, near the U-Haul.
 Stevie knew the Clowns quite well.
 It was one of those places you didn’t want to belong to because they would have you as a member.
 It made her nervous that Laramie earned his living stuffing waffle cones for the young colonizers of old Brooklyn, even if (as his MatchMe profile proclaimed) a good Clown made bank.
 Everyone in there was just like her, nearing thirty, sophomoric and self-conscious and way too old for this.
 Her friend Marcie said the Clowns was Brooklyn’s attempt to erase the mirror-stage and return to howling infancy, in order to escape the guilt brought on by gentrification.
 Sometimes Stevie wondered—as she wondered now, tonging a roast in her tiny, off-balance oven—if this applied to her too.

 ________Stevie had a huge smile, and she smiled it every time someone said something nice, or something awful.
 She never got downhearted, even when the gigs dried up or when something bad happened, like one time she was getting ice cream and the delivery guy tripped into the display and cracked his forehead, and the forthright young Brooklynites gathered round and tore their phones out of their back pockets and yelled, “Brother, do not move!” and held him down for safety.
 When Laramie first messaged her (hey perstephone its iscreamclown84 what kind of phone r u?) she’d written back: dude u know me. i always get pistachio mustache child size cone. ur the guy who asks me 2 smile.
 She hadn’t informed Laramie about her plan to quit ice cream when she turned thirty.
 She was saving that for their date.
-Probably he thought she was just like him—or maybe it was him who was actually like her, and he thought she was what she thought he was like.
+Probably he thought she was just like him—or maybe it was he who was actually like her, and he thought she was what she thought he was like.
 That was the kind of mystery that feeds sexual attraction.

 ________Marcie, who was writing a dissertation about trauma in novels written by women in post-communist states, told her there wasn’t anything wrong with just sleeping around for a while.
 The modern world was careless and cruel, from Marcie’s point of view.
 No one was looking out for you, so you may as well be free.
 If a flasher opens his coat and there’s no one to see it, is he still flashing?
 That sort of thing.
 The oven was warm, and to Stevie’s surprise she felt like practicing.
 She took out the cello, sat behind it and warmed up, then started the Enescu sonata right where she and Val had left off, in the allegretto.
 In her mind she heard his piano blowing up like fireworks, and the two of them tore through smoky air, soared over grave-crenellated hills.
 What a sound, Enescu.
 Poor Val.
 The gig had been going well, and now it would never be over…